Gavin Dunbar (archbishop of Glasgow)

 Gavin Dunbar (c.
-1490–1547) was a 16th-century archbishop of Glasgow.
+1490 – 30 April 1547) was a 16th-century archbishop of Glasgow.
 He was the third son of John Dunbar of Mochrum and Janet Stewart.

 Biography

 Gavin Dunbar, his uncle, resigned as Dean of Moray on 5 November 1518 to take up the post of bishop of Aberdeen but managed to secure his former position for his nephew.
+By 1517 he was preceptor to king James V, and was in charge of the refurbishment of the king's schoolroom in Edinburgh Castle.

-By 1518 he was preceptor to king James V and that same year was recommended to Pope Leo X by the Duke of Albany for provision to the Priory of Whithorn.
+In 1518 he was recommended to Pope Leo X by the Duke of Albany for provision to the Priory of Whithorn.
 This appointment was sought by others and it wasn't until August 1520 that it was confirmed.
 Dunbar was to hold the positions of Prior of Whithorn and Dean of Moray in commendam.

 Archbishop

 On 8 July 1524 he was provided to the archbishopric of Glasgow by Pope Clement VII, granting at the same time exemption from the primatial and legatine jurisdiction of the Archbishopric of St Andrews, Primate of All Scotland.
 Nevertheless, Dunbar's rule would see a good deal of conflict with his fellow archbishop, including in 1543 physical attacks by Dunbar on the person of Cardinal and Archbishop David Beaton.
 Dunbar was made Chancellor of Scotland on 8 July 1528, a position he held until 1543.